hyperledger-archives/grid/examples/gameroom/README.md

 # Gameroom

-Gameroom is a demo Splinter application that allows you to set up dynamic multi-party circuits (called "gamerooms") and play tic tac toe with shared state, as managed by two-phase-commit consensus between the parties.
+Gameroom is an example Splinter application that allows you to set up private, multi-party circuits (called "gamerooms") and play tic tac toe with shared state, as managed by two-phase-commit consensus between the participants.
 This example application, as configured, sets up Splinter nodes for two imaginary
 organizations: Acme Corporation and Bubba Bakery.

 To learn about the Splinter functionality that powers this deceptively simple